glwagner/WaveTransmittedTurbulence.jl/README.md

 ![wave-driven-turbulence](figures/figure_1.png)

 <p align="center">
-<i> Figure 1: Turbulence and currents transmitted to the ocean during the forced growth of a surface gravity wave field.
-(Left) vertical velocity normalized by the maximum effective friction velocity, (right) horizontally-averaged currents after 1/8th an inertial period and after a full inertial period.</i>
+<i> Figure 1: Turbulence and currents transmitted to the ocean during surface gravity wave forcing by (highly idealized) pressure forcing, in the absence of wind.
+The left panel shows vertical velocity contours normalized by the maximum effective friction velocity, while the right panel shows horizontally-averaged currents after 1/8th an inertial period and after a full inertial period.
+The initial boundary layer depth is around 8 meters.</i>
 </p>

 ![vertical_velocity](figures/figure_3.png)